javieramayapat/zebrands-api/README.md

 **Why a pivot table - View?**

-This table is used to store all the time a product is requested by an anonimus user, to manage this I use a many-to-many relationship beetween products and views.
+This table is used to store all the time a product is requested by an anonimus user, to manage this I use a many-to-many relationship between products and views.

 If we need a report of the products we can take advantage of the query power of django to make a filter for all the times that a product appears in this table.

 ![Er-Diagram](docs/er-diagram.png)

-## System Design 🚀
+## 🚀 System Design
-### Local enviroment
+### 🏠 Local enviroment

 For a local enviroment I package the project using techonolgies like:
 - Docker 🐋